synthizer/synthizer-python/README.md

   above for installing from the repository.
 - At some point, usually around the time of a Synthizer release, I tag a release here as well and your changes go out to Pypi.

+We're tracking things that need to be added as issues on this repository, if you're looking for ideas or a task list.